voxie/training-modules/Module-08b.md

 - [Introducing Lumen](https://laracasts.com/lessons/introducing-lumen)
 - [Laravel 5 fundamentals](https://laracasts.com/series/laravel-5-fundamentals) - Lumen is based on Laravel, so some Lumen components are covered in this Laravel series

-_You're only building a sample application for the purpose of demonstrating knowledge of the various tools in Laravel.
+_You're only building a sample application for the purpose of demonstrating knowledge of the various tools in Lumen.
 The application concept doesn't need to be something you'd want to show to the world._

 ***